How Much Does a Shower Remodel Cost?

 Excavating a bathtub, especially if it’s an old cast-iron beast, may add to demolition charges but can really open up the options for a walk-in or frameless shower option.
-If there is only one full bathroom in your home, be careful about removing a tub, as real estate agents note that not having at least one bathtub can reduce a home’s resale value—most families with young children (or those who enjoy baths) will hesitate to purchase a house without a tub.
-Removing a tub and adding a shower will cost between $1,200 and $3,600 and potentially more, depending on the chosen elements.
+If there is only one full bathroom in the home, homeowners will want to be careful about removing a tub, as homes without at least one bathtub can be off-putting for some home buyers—most families with young children (or those who enjoy baths) will hesitate to purchase a house without a tub.
+A tub-to-shower conversion costs between $1,200 and $3,600 and potentially more, depending on the chosen elements.

 Why remodel the shower?
-You could certainly choose to regrout and recaulk your existing shower, reglaze, or possibly even paint what you have to refresh it.
-But there are some excellent reasons to go the step further and remodel.
+It’s certainly possible to regrout and recaulk the existing shower, reglaze, or possibly even paint to refresh it.
+But there are some excellent reasons for homeowners to go a step further and remodel.

 Increase Home Value

-When you were shopping for your home, what did you look for?
 An old bathroom with patched-over age markers will drag down the value of any home, as most buyers see a bathroom that needs complete rehab as a potential money pit.
-Bathroom remodels have some of the highest returns on investment in the real estate market because a fresh, new bathroom can make buyers feel like a higher price is worthwhile—even if the remodel was completed economically.
+Bathroom remodels have some of the highest returns on investment in the real estate market because a fresh, new bathroom can make buyers feel like a higher price is justified—even if the remodel was completed economically.

-Slippery tiles, cracked grout, and out-of-date fixtures are all safety hazards, and you’re dealing with them daily in a space that also includes electrical features.
+Slippery tiles, cracked grout, and out-of-date fixtures are all safety hazards, and homeowners encounter them daily in a space that also includes electrical features.
 If it’s been a while since the shower was updated, there may be valid safety concerns that can be addressed with a remodel.

 Efficiency and Sustainability

-New showers include fixtures that save water without reducing the pressure, so you can feel good about the environmental impact of your shower without losing the personal impact of a strong, hot shower.
+New showers include fixtures that save water without reducing the pressure, so homeowners can feel good about the environmental impact of their shower without losing the personal impact of a strong, hot shower.
 Older bathroom materials may consist of elements that aren’t as environmentally friendly, and older pipes may have chemicals leaching into the water.
-While a shower remodel will add some materials to a landfill (less if you recycle some of the debris), the sustainable materials and water-saving devices in the new one will protect the environment for years to come.
+While a shower remodel will add some materials to a landfill (less if some of the debris can be recycled), the sustainable materials and water-saving devices in the new one will help protect the environment for years to come.

 Aging in Place

 A high tub wall may be too much for older people or those with knee, hip, or balance concerns to overcome.
 Something that seems so minor can be an obstacle that prevents people from remaining in their homes as they age.
-Low- or zero-entry tubs and showers make it easier and safer to access the shower.
+Walk-in tub-and-shower combos make it easier and safer to access the shower.
 Slip-resistant coatings or flooring choices make falls less likely.
 Modern safety grab bars, especially those installed as part of a remodel instead of added on later, can be aesthetically pleasing as well as sturdy.
 In some communities, this will absolutely add value to the home.
 In other cases, if the remodel allows a family member to stay comfortably in their own home instead of being uprooted, it’s worthwhile whether it adds value or not.

+It’s easy for a homeowner to get excited about starting a remodel project while looking at shower remodel ideas and inspiration online.
 There are certainly many elements of a shower remodel that a handy homeowner can take on.
-Doing a remodel on your own can save significantly on the labor costs, and you’re also able to do it on your own timeline without having to wait for a contractor’s schedule to open up.
+Doing a remodel independently can save homeowners significantly on the labor costs, and it can be done on their own timeline without having to wait for a contractor’s schedule to open up.
 A DIY remodel will likely take more time than a professional remodel, however.
-And while your time is your own, shower renovations are full of potential pitfalls, so if you choose to remodel your only shower and run into a problem you don’t know how to fix, the inconvenience (and cost) will be significant.
+Shower renovations are full of potential pitfalls, so if a homeowner chooses to remodel their only shower and runs into a problem they don’t know how to fix, the inconvenience (and cost) will be significant.

-And the biggest downside to doing this particular project yourself is water.
+And the biggest downside to DIY-ing this particular project is water.
 It’s sneaky and committed to leaking through the slightest opening.
-Unless you have significant experience with installing waterproofing and shower pans, a shower remodel is an expensive project to get wrong because it won’t be cost savings if water starts dripping through the ceiling.
+For homeowners who don’t have significant experience with installing waterproofing or know how to install a shower pan, a shower remodel is an expensive project to get wrong because it won’t be cost savings if water starts dripping through the ceiling.

 A contractor knows the best order in which to proceed, problems to look for, and which tools they need to bring (which they probably already own).
-They have plumbers and electricians on speed dial to call in for help and sheets of subfloor in their truck if it turns out yours is damaged and needs replacing.
+They have plumbers and electricians on speed dial to call in for help and sheets of subfloor in their truck if it turns out the existing one is damaged and needs replacing.
 Their experience means the results will be more polished and reliable.
-And if water does start to leak through the ceiling, you’ve got someone to call to fix it—at their expense.
+And if water does start to leak through the ceiling, there is someone to call to fix it—at their expense.

 How to Save Money on Shower Remodel Cost

-If you’re looking at the cost of remodeling your shower and hesitating a bit, you’re not alone.
+The cost of remodeling a shower can quickly become overwhelming.
 The potential for the budget to increase without warning is a concern for many remodelers.
 There are several ways to keep costs under control without sacrificing a clean, new look.

-- Keep the walls in place and the size and layout the same.
-Keeping plumbing and electrical as-is will significantly reduce the total cost (and the potential for surprises).
+- Maintain the original layout: Keep the walls in place and the size and layout the same.
+Keeping plumbing and electrical as is will significantly reduce the total cost (and the potential for surprises).

-- If the drywall behind the existing shower is relatively new or in excellent condition, see if it can be saved.
+- Preserve walls where possible: If the drywall behind the existing shower is relatively new or in excellent condition, see if it can be saved.
 Individual sections that have failed or been damaged can often be replaced with new pieces without tearing out the whole wall.

-- If your tub is in satisfactory condition, consider reinstalling it with the new tile and shower fixtures or having it reglazed to match.
+- Give the tub a face-lift: If the tub is in satisfactory condition, consider reinstalling it with the new tile and shower fixtures or having it reglazed to match.

-Experience, insurance, and references: These are three things you should ask any potential contractor about before you even consider hiring them.
-While sometimes it’s OK to take a chance on a new or less experienced contractor, you’ll still want to see examples of their work and ask questions about how they would deal with unexpected situations.
-Remember to check references, because just having a contractor provide them doesn’t guarantee they’re positive.
-Ask the references what problems they had and what they would have managed differently.
-Beyond those basic questions, there are a few other things you should ask a shower remodeler.
+Experience, insurance, and references: These are three things homeowners will want to ask any potential contractor about before even considering hiring them.
+While sometimes it’s OK to take a chance on a new or less experienced contractor, it’s still wise for a homeowner to ask for examples of their work and ask questions about how they would deal with unexpected situations.
+Homeowners will want to check references, because just having a contractor provide them doesn’t guarantee they’re positive.
+They can ask the references what problems they had and what they would have managed differently.
+Beyond those basic questions, there are a few other things for homeowners to ask a shower remodeler.